-MSMC is located between Madison and Fifth Avenues on the Upper East Side of Manhattan, just south of revitalized Harlem and the northern edge of Carnegie Hill.
-Central Park, eateries to suit any budget, and many museums are within walking distance along Fifth Avenue to the north and south of Mount Sinai.
 Inquiries about affordable sublets and apartments within the local area can be made through the Medical School Real Estate Office, at 1249 Park Avenue (Tel.
 212-659-9630).
-Car, train, subway or bus from all of the surrounding boroughs and the tri-state metropolitan area easily reach Mount Sinai.
-Parking at MSMC is available at a reduced monthly fee and may be arranged through the Real Estate Office.
 Hotel and travel discounts in addition to reduced-priced tickets to Broadway and off-Broadway shows, music concerts, sports events, family entertainment, and weekend getaways are available through the Recreation Office at 19 East 98th Street, Room 2F (Tel.
 212-241-6660).